-Painting your garage floor is an easy way to spruce up your garage or create more living space in your home.
+Painting your garage floor is an great way to spruce up your garage or create more living space in your home.
 Finally, there is room for that man cave!

 The first step is to purchase high quality paint or epoxy that is specifically designed for concrete.
 This is really important, because concrete expands and contracts with the weather and also draws up moisture from the ground below it.

 Using a paint not specifically for concrete will leave you with cracked paint that will peel off.
 Do it right the first time and save yourself the extra work.

 You have picked your paint and are ready to apply it.
 Before you start painting, it is important to thoroughly clean the floor.
 Sweep that floor, then sweep again.
 Then sweep one more time, then you can clean it.
 I wish I was joking, but I’m not.
 You don’t want to trap any dirt under your paint so make sure you remove everything thing.

 Use a concrete cleaner such as this one from Simple Green.
 Remove any grease stains with cat litter, and for any tough stains use muriatic acid with a pressure washer.
 Baking soda sprinkled on the acid washed area then rinsed, will neutralize the concrete.

 Sealing is an important step, because it keeps moisture from the ground from being pulled up where it will cause the paint to chip and peel.
 This step will also prevent spills from staining the floor.
 Here is a DIY Concrete Foundation Crack Repair Kit that will come in handy for that.